 An introduction to the Refugee Support Devon

 In 2001, the Refugee Support Devon (RSD, formerly Refugee Support Group Devon) was formed in response to needs presented by asylum seekers who were living in Exeter.
-In May 2002, the RSD became an independent charity.
-RSD is governed by a management committee which is an elected group of local people, asylum seekers and refugees who volunteer their time and energy.
+In May 2002, the RSD became an independent charity governed by a management committee which is an elected group of local people, asylum seekers and refugees who volunteer their time and energy.

 The RSD’s main aims are to: